MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 Modify the two parameters `file` and `summary_file` in your <math>gyre.in</math> file to use your new <code>final_profile.data</code> file and rename the output summary file <code>final_summary_#fov.txt</code>.
 Also set <code>n_freq = 1000</code>.
 Then rerun <math>GYRE</math>.
 </p></details></task>

 Once you have your `final_summary_#fov.txt` share it with your TA.
-They have a `python` script available to plot all of the period spacing patterns together and just need your `final_summary_#fov.txt` file.
+They have a <math>python</math> script available to plot all of the period spacing patterns together and just need your `final_summary_#fov.txt` file.
 If you want to have a go at using these scripts to plot it yourself, you can get them from [here](https://www.dropbox.com/sh/w53woz0m3l5axbq/AAC05hnNlPx6Hn_-VitieZcda?dl=0).
 Make sure to check out the `notes.txt` file first.<br>

 <task><details>
 <summary>Task 13</summary><p>